-Background: Briefly present the rationale behind the proposed service, emphasizing the critical barrier to current service delivery that will be addressed.
-Identify the evidence-based service to be implemented for the target population.
-If evidence-based strategies have not been developed for the specific population or service setting proposed, provide other forms of evidence (e.g., preliminary evaluation or pilot project data) that the proposed service is appropriate for the population and has a high likelihood of success.
-Baseline data (e.g., screening and detection rates, stage at diagnosis) for the target population and target service area are required where applicable.
-Describe creative components of the proposed project.
-Clearly demonstrate the ability to provide the proposed service, and describe how results will be improved over baseline.
-Clearly demonstrate the ability to reach the target population.
-Reviewers will be aware of national and State statistics, and these should be used only to compare rates for the proposed service area.
+Background: Briefly present the rationale for the proposed project, emphasizing the critical barriers to affecting cancer-related risk factors and the delivery of primary preventive and screening services that will be addressed.
+Pilot project evaluation data are not required; however, baseline data (e.g., tobacco use or screening and detection rates and stage at diagnosis for breast, cervical, or colorectal cancer) for the target population and target service area are required.
+Describe innovative components of the proposed project.
+Clearly demonstrate the ability to implement the policy and/or systems change and to provide the proposed service.
+Clearly describe how results will be an improvement over baseline, and demonstrate the ability to reach the target population.
 Because reviewers are non-Texans, describe the geographic region of the State that the project will serve; maps are appreciated.

 Specific Aims: Itemize the specific goals, objectives, and activities of the proposed project.
-Provide baseline data for the target population.
+Define the target population and provide baseline data for the target population.
 If no baseline data exists, clearly describe plans to collect baseline data.

-Components of the Project: Clearly describe the need, educational design, delivery method, and evidence base (provide references) for the method selected, as well as instructors and anticipated results.
+Components of the Project: Clearly describe the need, educational design, delivery method, and evidence base (provide references) for the method selected as well as instructors and anticipated results.
 Describe why this project is nonduplicative or unique.
 Applicants must clearly describe plans to ensure access to preventive services (i.e., navigation to screenings, vaccine, survivorship services) in their proposal.